shussain894/ReelPlaces/README.md

 <img src="https://img.shields.io/badge/Built%20by-Developers-yellowgreen"/>
 Anisha, Chris, Magdaline, Mathieu & Shah

-Have you ever wandered around whilst on holiday or on your way to work and wondered what momentous and cringey movie scene was filmed on the patch of ground you stood on?
+<br />Have you ever wandered around whilst on holiday or on your way to work and wondered what momentous and cringey movie scene was filmed on the patch of ground you stood on?

 For those Star Wars movie buffs scouring the Tunisian desert in search of Totooine or the wide-eyed tourist in central London who stumbles upon the multitude of filming locations, your answer is here.

+We created an app where users can search by location and discover which movies and tv series were filmed in that city, if the movie or tv series is in the IMDb Top250, you will be able to view a map with markers around the city.

 <img src="https://img.shields.io/badge/Jest-323330?style=for-the-badge&logo=Jest&logoColor=white"> <img src="https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black"> <img src="https://img.shields.io/badge/Node.js-43853D?style=for-the-badge&logo=node.js&logoColor=white"> <img src="https://img.shields.io/badge/Express.js-404D59?style=for-the-badge"> <img src="https://img.shields.io/badge/MongoDB-4EA94B?style=for-the-badge&logo=mongodb&logoColor=white"><img src="https://img.shields.io/badge/react_native-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%2361DAFB">